yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 ---
-title: How to Support Multiple Languages on Jekyll Blog with Polyglot (1) - Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button
+title: How to Support Multiple Languages on a Jekyll Blog with Polyglot (1) - Applying the Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and a Language Selector Button
-description: 'This post introduces the process of implementing multilingual support by applying the Polyglot plugin to a Jekyll blog based on ''jekyll-theme-chirpy''.
-This is the first post in the series, covering the application of the Polyglot plugin and modifications to HTML headers and sitemap.'
+description: 'This post introduces the process of implementing multi-language support on a Jekyll blog based on the ''jekyll-theme-chirpy'' by applying the Polyglot plugin.
+This is the first part of the series, covering the application of the Polyglot plugin and modifications to the HTML header and sitemap.'
 categories: [AI & Data, Blogging]
 tags: [Jekyll, Polyglot, Markdown]
 image: /assets/img/technology.webp